bitfinexcom/sunbeam/README.md

 #### `sunbeam.auth() => Promise`

-Takes the account name you have defined when creating a Sunbeam instance with `opts.eos.account` and sends it to the server.
+Takes the account name you have defined when creating a Sunbeam instance with `opts.eos.account`.
 Your private key stays local.

+It will sign a verification transaction that is send to the Websocket endpoint for validation.
+This transaction is not applied to the chain, just used for verifying the signature.

 If you configured auth via scatter, it will connect to scatter.
 Remember to remove any global references to ScatterJS **and any global references to Sunbeam**: